 Parents/guardians of Early Head Start children will be the ones to fill out the Ages & Stages Questionnaire.
-For Head Start, Pre-K, and any Early Head Start enrollee, who is age two years six months or older, the DIAL-4 is the screening tool used.
+For Head Start and Pre-K, the DIAL-4 is the screening tool that is used.

 ASSESSMENTS

 To keep up with the development of our enrollees, assessments are completed three times a year.
 At the end of each assessment, the results are reviewed with the parent/guardian.
 Parents and staff complete a progress and planning form.
 This involves the parent in the education of their child and continues the education process in the home environment.